IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/openwhisk.md

 Congratulations, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 Also, you can learn about [How to Use Flightassist](https://github.com/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms#how-to-use-flightassist) and start testing your application.

 ## Takeaway points
-In this example, the weather microservice in the Flightassist app is a perfect use case to use OpenWhisk:
-1. It is an event triggered app, the triggering point is when it is accessed
-2. It is a stateless app, there are no sessions to manage
-3. It doesn't require persistence
-4. It performs a simple function

-Many complicated apps are not so easy to be converted into serverless functions.
+In this example, the weather microservice in the Flightassist app is a perfect use case to convert it into a function on OpenWhisk.
+It is an event triggered app, a stateless app, there are no sessions to manage, doesn't require persistence, and performs a simple logical step.
+Many microservices which don't need to be long running applicatons or tasks can easilty be converted into serverless functions.
+This essentially gives you benefits like scaling etc, as well as cost benefits that you pay for infrastructure only when the application is used etc.

 # Code Structure